Subtixx/vscode-mtalua/README.md

 </h3>

 <p align="center">
-MTA:SA Lua is a VS Code extension to add syntax highlighting and code completion for MTA San Andreas LUA to VS Code.
+    MTA:SA Lua is a VS Code extension to add syntax highlighting, code completion and other useful functions for MTA San Andreas LUA to VS Code.
 </p>

 <p align="center">